music-suite/music-suite/docs/src/User-Guide.md

 ]
 ```

+## Chord generators

-## Scales and Chords as finite sets
+TODO Scales and Chords as finite sets

 Alternatively, we can view a Scale/Chord as simply the pitches of its *generating pitch set* (e.g. the tonic and the pitches generated by applying the *generating intervals* to the tonic).